 How to Virtualize your VFP Application

-By Ghulam Nabi Shah, Dr. Ronald Mueller | January 18th, 2023 |
+By Ghulam Nabi Shah, Dr. Ronald Mueller | Published on January 18th, 2023 | Last updated on July 30th, 2024 |

 The time really has come to virtualize your VFP application.
 We are not talking about migration or conversion or bringing in a 3rd party tool to replace it.
 Rather, we suggest virtualizing it and giving your perfectly fine-tuned VFP application additional years of very productive life, within a much more modern setting and UI.
 This may well be your best option!
 Read this paper – we will go through all the major issues to keep in mind in considering such a process, and along the way, you may find it is indeed your best option.